StepanBlaha/Clip-2-Prompt/README.md

 ```
 api_key = os.getenv("OPENAI_KEY")
 ```
-If you want you can change the output file for copy mode in config.py by changing "user_log_file": "sample.txt":
+If you want you can change the output file :file_folder: for copy mode in config.py by changing "user_log_file": "sample.txt":
 ```
 app_state = {
     "copy_running": False,